 Your first introductions to enzymes might have come in elementary biology, where you learned that living organisms – including us humans! – naturally produce these proteins to help facilitate everyday bodily functions such as digestion and metabolization.
-What you likely didn’t learn in grade school, however, is that certain powerful enzymes are sometimes extracted from botanical sources, such as pineapple and papaya, and utilized in skin care products.
+What you likely didn’t learn in grade school, however, is that certain powerful enzymes are sometimes extracted from botanical sources, such as pineapple, pumpkin, and papaya, and utilized in skin care products.

 If you’ve ever been curious about how enzymes work in cosmetic formulations, which skin types benefit from them most, and whether they’re worth incorporating into your own regimen, today’s the day to learn.

 How Enzymes Work

 In the same way that enzymes produced by our body help break down the food we eat, the enzymes found in skin care products help break down old, lingering cells hanging out on the surface of our skin.